 - Ability to utilize various software programs including Facility Dude, Microsoft Office, and work order programs.

 Safety and Judgement

-- Ability to exercise care and good judgment regarding safety at all times, abiding by safety-related policies, laws, and Occupational Safety & Health Administration (OSHA) regulations.
+- Ability to always exercise care and good judgment regarding safety, abiding by safety-related policies, laws, and Occupational Safety & Health Administration (OSHA) regulations.